hyperledger/fabric-sdk-java/README.md

 ### Chain creation
-A chain code configuration file (src/test/fixture/foo.configtx)is needed when creating a new Chain.
+A chain code configuration files (src/test/fixture/foo.configtx src/test/fixture/bar.configtx)is needed when creating a new Chain.
  This is created with Hyperledger Fabric configtxgen tool.

-For the sample in the End2endIT.java the command run was <code>configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo<code>
+For the sample in the End2endIT.java the command run was

+ `build/bin/configtxgen -outputCreateChannelTx foo.configtx -profile SampleSingleMSPSolo -channelID foo`

+ If `build/bin/configtxgen` tool is not present  run `make configtxgen` Before running this you may need to modify `common/configtx/tool/configtx.yaml` changing the 127.0.0.1 address that match your servers.
+For Docker environment OrdererDefaults Addresses 127.0.0.1 changed to `orderer` and Organizations AnchorPeers Hosts 127.0.0.1 to `vp0`.
+Repeat the Host's section to add second peer `vp1`

 #Basic Troubleshooting
 **identity or token do not match**